A landing theorem for entire functions with bounded post-singular sets: Accumulation sets and landing properties of bounded-address filaments

 Before proving these facts, we observe a few consequences.
 Firstly, we see that we can characterise the accumulation set purely in terms of $G_{\s}$ as a subset of the escaping set, justifying the notation $\Lambda(G_{\s})=\Lambda({\s})$.

-\begin{cor} Let $G_{\s}$ be a dreadlock at a bounded address $\s$.
+\begin{cor}[Topological landing criterion] Let $G_{\s}$ be a filament at a bounded address $\s$.
 Then the accumulation set of $G_{\s}$ consists precisely of those points in $\hat{G}_{\s}$ having a neighbourhood $U$ such that $f^n$ does not tend to infinity uniformly on $U\cap G_{\s}$.